OGGM/oggm/docs/flowlines.rst

 .. ipython:: python

     @savefig plot_fls_downstream.png width=80%
-    graphics.plot_centerlines(gdir, add_downstream=True)
+    graphics.plot_centerlines(gdir, use_flowlines=True, add_downstream=True)

-Note that the task also determines the new tributaries originating from the glacier divides (while the concept of divides is necessary for the preprocessing, all divides are then merged to make one glacier for the actual run).
+The downsteam lines area also computed using a routing algorithm minimizing the distance to cover and upward slopes.

 Catchment areas
 ---------------

-Each tributary flowline has it's own "catchment area".
+Each flowline has it's own "catchment area".
 These areas are computed using similar flow routing methods as the one used for determining the flowlines.
 Their role is to attribute each glacier pixel to the right tributory (this will also influence the later computation of the glacier